ThelsK/crushabot/readme.md

 The available user commands sheet must have cells on the first row with the texts "rankid", "rank", "weight" and "command".

 Each rank must be placed on its own row, with the applicable values in the column with the matching header text.
-The ranks must be listed from most to least important.
-If a user matches multiple ranks in the list, that user uses the values of the rank listed highest on the worksheet, even if other ranks have a higher weight or command value.
 Note that you only need to include ranks with a unique weight and command value.
 Ranks that don't give their users any privileges can be omitted.

+When checking a user's rank, if the user matches multiple ranks, the user receives the rank id and description that are listed first.
+However, the user receives the weight of the matching rank with the highest weight value, and the command value of the matching rank with the highest command value.
+If "addweight" is set to "TRUE", the user instead receives the weight of all matching ranks added together.

 You must also include two special ranks, with the ids listed for "allothersrankid" and "leftserverrankid".
 These two fictional ranks are used for people that do not match any of the other ranks and people that are not connected to the server.
 The position of these two ranks in the list does not matter.
 They are skipped by anyone that matches any of the other available ranks.